nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     `Invalid command format!`

-    `favourite: Marks a person as a favourite or sorts all favourite persons to the top of the list.`

-    `Two usage formats are supported:`

-    `1.
-To mark a person as favourite: Specify the index of the person in the displayed list.`
+    `view: Displays the full information of the person identified by the index number used in the last person listing.
+View window can be closed by the "close" command.`

-    `   Parameters: INDEX (must be a positive integer)`
+    `Parameters: INDEX (must be a positive integer)`

-    `   Example: favourite 1`

-    `2.
-To sort all favourite persons to the top: Use the command without any parameters.`

-    `   Example: favourite`
+    `Example: view 1`

   - **2a2.** The Salesperson corrects the `index` and reissues the command.
   - **Use case resumes from Step 2.**